What does Trending Mean?

 Tool #2: Google Trends

-This handy tool allows you to search key terms and see whether their popularity has increased or decreased over time.
+This handy tool allows you to search for key terms and see whether their popularity has increased or decreased over time.
 Obviously, you wouldn’t want to waste energy, time and resources “riding the wave” of a dying craze.
 You want to get in on the action early on or at the peak of popularity.

 Using this tool together with others (or with your ear to the ground that is social media), you can choose the right trends to join in on.